Nursing

 - Chm 105: Foundations of Chemistry

-- Successful completion of the ATI (Assessment Technologies Institute) TEAS Nursing Pre-Admission Test (offered in the spring semester of each year).
-Students with an Academic Preparedness Level of Proficient will be given first priority for admission into clinical nursing courses.
+- Successful completion of the ATI (Assessment Technologies Institute) — TEAS Nursing Pre-Admission Test (offered each semester).
+Students with an Academic Preparedness Level of Proficient or higher will be given first priority for admission into clinical nursing courses.

-- Recommended: An ACT score of 20 or above on the math, science and composite areas (must be from a single test).
+- ACT Examination: scores of 20 or above on the math, science and composite areas.
 The preferred composite ACT score: > 23.

 Transferring into the Nursing Program